system.time({

 x.iter().sum()

-rextendr::rust_function() for interactive use, rextendr::use_extendr() to set up a Rust-powered package.
-The ecosystem is growing.
+}rextendr::rust_function() for interactive use, rextendr::use_extendr() to set up a Rust-powered package.
+The ecosystem is young but growing fast.

-When not to: when vectorization solves the problem, when the bottleneck is I/O, when correctness matters more than speed and the code is complex.
+When not to: when vectorization solves the problem, when the bottleneck is I/O (more C++ will not make your disk spin faster), when correctness matters more than speed and the compiled code would be complex enough to harbor bugs.

 Start with Rcpp.
-It has the largest community, the most examples, and the easiest on-ramp.
+It has the largest community, the most examples, and the gentlest on-ramp.
 Consider Rust if you want compile-time safety guarantees.
 Consider raw C only if you need zero dependencies.

 28.7 The optimization checklist